jecki/DHParser/documentation_src/manuals/compile.rst

    compilations (whatever that may be) as parameter and returns the (possibly) altered result.
 The purpose of the finalize method is to perform wrap-up-tasks that require access to the complete compilation-result, before they can be performed.
+This is the preferred place for coding finalizations.

 2. a list of finalizers ("Compiler.finalizers").
-This is a list of pairs (function, parameter-tuple), which will be executed in order after the compilation has been finished, but before the Compiler.finalize-method is called.
+This feature is EXPERIMENTAL AND MAY BE REMOVED IN THE FUTURE.
+It consists of a list of pairs (function, parameter-tuple), which will be executed in order after the compilation has been finished, but before the Compiler.finalize-method is called.